 Before egg laying, garden snails use their feet to excavate a shallow cavity in soft soil.
 They insert their head into the cavity for several hours while they ovulate, then cover the eggs again with soil.
 This behavior is flexible, varying with soil conditions and modifiable upon disturbance; and in some cases they may even use other snails' abandoned nests (Basinger 1931; Herzberg and Herzberg 1962; Bailey 2010).
 Garden snails normally copulate with several partners before laying eggs, creating sperm competition for the fertilization of their eggs.
 Eggs are more likely to be fertilized by the sperm of partners whose love darts successfully penetrated the skin during courtship than by partners whose darts didn't successfully penetrate.
 The love darts thus appear to function primarily for sperm competition, benefiting the successful shooter at the expense of some tissue damage to its mate (Chase 2002; Koene 2006).
-The mucus on the dart appears to protect the sperm of the successful shooter from being digested at as high a rate as the sperm of other partners.
+The mucus on the dart may protect the sperm of the successful shooter from being digested at as high a rate as the sperm of other partners.

 Impressive accomplishments for creatures with a central nervous system of only 60,000 neurons!
 Of course, snail behavior is limited compared to the larger and more flexible behavioral repertoire of mammals and birds.
+In vain, for example, would we seek to train snails to engage in complex sequences of novel behaviors, as with pigeons, or rational budgeting and exchange in a simple coin economy, as with monkeys (Chen, Lakshminarayanan, and Santos 2006).
+(Here I'm interpreting absence of evidence as evidence of absence.)